top of page

-Exploring the World of Specialty Coffee
+Exploring the World of Specialty Coffee and Why Fair trade is important

-- Erin Clark
+Erin Clark

-- 4 min read
+• 6 min read

-What is Specialty Coffee?
+What is Specialty Coffee and why Fair trade?

 Specialty coffee refers to the highest quality coffee available, characterized by unique flavors, aromas, and a meticulous production process.
 The Specialty Coffee Association (SCA) defines specialty coffee as coffee that scores 80 points or above on a 100-point scale, based on factors such as flavor, acidity, body, and aftertaste.